Hot topics at Nationals: SAI's cold response to national camps, withdrawal of awards, policy change | Sports-Games

 - Ethiopia

-The Wrestling Federation of India (WFI) fears that the SAI's ''cold response'' to holding long-duration national camps may peg the sport back and deprive coaches Sujeet Mann and Jagroop Rathi of the Dronacharya honor despite the awards committee's recommendation.
+The Wrestling Federation of India (WFI) fears that the SAI's ''cold response'' to holding long-duration national camps may peg the sport back and depriving coaches Sujeet Mann and Jagroop Rathi of the Dronacharya honor, despite the awards committee's recommendation, is the humiliation of highest order.

 The national federation says it had requested the Sports Authority of India to host national camps for men and women before the senior World Championship in Oslo and also before the Under-23 Worlds in Belgrade, but their request for one-month camps was not considered.